 Where grants for living expenses from any other public bodies for UK, EU and Overseas students are made directly to the College rather than to the student, you should go to the Student Finance Office during normal working hours to collect your cheque.

-Please complete the funding information form given to you by the Advanced Students Office promptly.
+Please complete the funding information form given to you by the Postgraduate Office promptly.

 If you are a UK student on certain specified postgraduate courses (*MASt., clinical veterinary and clinical medical sciences) and will be receiving a loan from the Student Loans Company, this will be paid directly into your bank account.
 You will be sent a Financial Notification Form.
 This must be taken to the Student Accounts Office as soon as possible after you arrive in Cambridge.